-Wednesday’s economic lowlight was a report that showed U.S. retail sales sank a record 8.7% last month, as the engine of the U.S. economy gets locked away amid widespread stay-at-home orders to slow the spread of the virus.
+Retail sales sank a record 8.7% last month as lockdowns around the country to slow the spread of the virus closed stores and kept people at home.
 A separate survey of business conditions for manufacturers in New York state plunged to its lowest level in history, by a wide margin.
-Industrial production across the country also failed to meet economists’ already low expectations, while a measure of confidence among home builders fell to its lowest level since 2012.
+Industrial production across the country also failed to meet economists’ already low expectations.

 Energy stocks took the sharpest losses after oil prices plunged to another 18-year low.
-Those in the S&P 500 index fell 7.2%, including a 15.6% plunge for Noble Energy and an 11.9% drop for Occidental Petroleum.
+Those in the S&P 500 index fell 5.8%.

-Demand for oil around the world will fall this year by a record amount amid widespread lockdowns, the International Energy Agency said Wednesday.
-Benchmark U.S. crude touched its lowest price since 2002 before recovering slightly to $19.46, down 65 cents, or 3.2%, from a day earlier.
-Brent crude, the international standard, fell $2.02, or 6.8%, to $27.58 per barrel.
+Demand for oil around the world will fall this year by a record amount, the International Energy Agency said Wednesday.
+Benchmark U.S. crude touched its lowest price since 2002 before recovering slighlty to $20.14 a barrel, little changed from a day earlier.
+Brent crude, the international standard, fell $1.27 to $28.30.